Fabio-Longo/TryHackMeWriteups/Signed Messages/README.md

 `/debug` page provides a very detailed explanation of the key generation process - and this becomes our main attack vector.

 <img src="./screenshots/debug.png" alt="debug"/>

+Now our goal is to recreate the RSA key from the shown seed.

 Let’s break it down.